joshuacox/cli-Intro-to-Git/README.md

 /*
-So sixty second crash course in the command line, type these commands directly into bash (your terminal, shell, command line interpreter, whatever you want to call it [tested in bash, sh, and zsh *ymmv])
+Type these commands directly into bash (your terminal, shell, command line interpreter, whatever you want to call it [tested in bash, sh, and zsh *ymmv])
 */
 ```
 cd /tmp